leobel96/The-Homepage/README.md

 - Possibility to search on more than 22 websites
 - Automatic dark mode (following your system's mode)
 - Random font each time page is reloaded (who wants always the same identical homepage each time?)
-- Random font color (only in ligth mode)
+- Random font color (only in light mode)
 - Clean UI (not a feature and pretty subjective, I know 😉)
 - Responsive